havarunner/havarunner/README.md

 * Be eager: find the largest sensible set of tests
  * E.g., parse the declaring class, all the declared and super classes
 * Let the more specific override the more abstract
- * E.g., if both the suite and a member contain the `@RunSequentially` annotation, honor the annotation of the member
+ * E.g., if both the suite and the suite member contain the `@RunSequentially` annotation, honor the annotation of the suite member

 ## Project goals